-Dena has exhibited her artwork work nationally and internationally since 1994, has taught new genre/sculpture and contemporary art issues at the university level for five years.
-She has also worked in the areas of civil society and fund development for U.S. nonprofits, international non-governmental organizations and university centers for over 20 years.
+Dena Hawes is a multi-media artist who resides in Bloomington, IN.
+She has taught new genre/sculpture and contemporary art issues at the university level for five years.
+She has exhibited her work nationally and internationally since 1994.
+She has worked for nonprofits, international non-governmental agencies and universities for over 25 years.

 Dena earned a Bachelor's degree from Indiana University, a Master of Fine Arts degree from University of California, Santa Barbara, and a Masters and Doctoral degree from the James and Rosalyn Carter School for Peace and Conflict Resolution, George Mason University.
 From 2001-02 she was a Professional Development Fellow with the Institute for International Education doing Conflict Resolution and Security research in the Republic of Georgia.

 Dena is a visual and performance artist, a world record holder, and the author of a book entitled Why Art Matters: Artists and Peacebuilding, Omniscriptum Publishing Group, 2009, a book chapter entitled "Suzanne Lacy: Oakland Projects", Artistic Bedfellows: Histories and Conversations in Collaborative Art Practice, Eds Holly Crawford, Rowman & Littlefield, 2008, and has also published several journal articles and poetry.

 Artist’s Statement: “My artwork falls in between jewelry and sculpture – three dimensional objects that could be worn as “body art”, hung on a wall, or draped over a table or another object.
 I think of my artwork as an “intimate immensity” – small scale, evocative, and emotionally powerful.